marcusprice/reddit-aggregator/README.md

 ## Installation
 ### Cloning Project & Installing Dependencies

-To install the environment just open up a terminal window, navigate to the directory you want to keep the repository in and run the following commands:
+The first thing you need to do is clone the project and install the dependencies.
+To do this, open up a terminal window and navigate to the directory you want to keep the repository in.
+Once you are there run the following 3 commands:

 ```
 git clone https://github.com/marcusprice/reddit-aggregator.git